Souvenir Book

 IT MOVES!
 IT TALKS!
 NOW IT SMELLS!

-The attempt at offering scent was not new.
-Back in 1939, at the New York World’s Fair, Scentovision, providing several odors, was a novelty spearheaded by the Swiss professor Hans Laube, who would team up with Todd Jr. for S of M. In 1940, a single theatre in L.A. pumped the smell of crude oil through its ventilation system during Boom Town with Spencer Tracy and Clark Gable.
-Humorously described by the press as the “battle of the smells,” the Walter Reade Organization import Behind the Great Wall opened as a Xmas, 1959 attraction in New York in AromaRama, sometimes referred to as AromaScope, with reportedly 72 smells, one month before S of M. (See AD 2 below.)
-There is limited life to Smell-o-Vision: Click here and here.
+The attempt at offering scent for movies in 1959 and 1960 was not a new idea.
+As far back as 1906, entrepreneurs tried releasing smells (primarily flowery perfumes) into single theatres through ventilation systems while projecting reels.
+In 1939, at the New York World’s Fair, Scentovision, providing several odors, was a novelty spearheaded by the Swiss professor Hans Laube, who would team up with Todd Jr. for S of M. In 1940, a theatre in L.A. and one in Detroit pumped the smell of crude oil through ventilation systems during Boom Town with Spencer Tracy and Clark Gable.
+General Electric’s Smell-o-Rama was very briefly demoed in 1953.
+Movie companies took note of all the experiments but unconvinced of future success.
+Humorously described by the press as the “battle of the smellies,” the Walter Reade Organization import Behind the Great Wall opened as a Xmas, 1959 attraction in New York in AromaRama, sometimes referred to as AromaScope, with reportedly 72 smells, one month before S of M. (See AD 2 below.)
+There is limited life to Smell-o-Vision: Click here and here and here.
 For Terrance Malick’s The New World starring Colin Farrell, the Japanese added seven gelled scents dispersed by four small fan systems in a theatre in Tokyo and one in Osaka.

 ROLL OVER TO ENLARGE TITLE, SNIFF CARD, BROCHURE AND ADs